SpEZiiL/makefile-template/README.md

 * `targets` (library)
   Builds the shared & static object files and both the shared & static libraries.
-  The binaries are saved next to the Makefile.
+  The binaries are saved next to the Makefile
 * *&lt;executable target&gt;*  (executable)
   Builds the static object files and the executable.
   The binary is saved next to the Makefile